aaltonewmedia/learn.newmedia.dog/content/courses/physical-computing/week-01/lesson-02/index.md

 ## Microcontrollers

-Microcontrollers are all around you. **This is a line I edited now.** They are inside many of the devices that you use in your everyday life.
+Microcontrollers are all around you.
+They are inside many of the devices that you use in your everyday life.
 They come in many shapes and sizes, but generally look something like this:

 [![ATMega328](./img/atmega328.jpg)](./img/atmega328.jpg)